 Policy relevance and policy references

-The two cod liver time-series from south east of Gotland in the Baltic Proper and Fladen at the west coast, show significant decreasing trends of sPCB at the rate of 7.5 and 6.1% per year respectively (1980-2002).
+The two cod liver time-series from south east of Gotland in the Baltic Proper and Fladen at the west coast, show significant decreasing trends of sPCB at the rate of 6.9% per year (1980-2004/05).

-Bignert, A., Asplund L. and Willander A. 2003.
+Bignert, A., Nyberg E., Asplund L., Eriksson U., Wilander A. Haglund P. 2007.
 Comments Concerning the National Swedish Contaminant Monitoring Programme in Marine Biota.
-Rapport till Naturvårdsverket, 2004-04-30.
-135 pp.
+Report to the Swedish Environmental Protection Agency, 2007.
+128 pp.

-Geometric concentrations of sPCB (mg/g lipid weight) in various matrices and sites during the time period 1980-1997 and the estimated mean concentration for the last year.
-The age interval for fish, and the length interval for blue mussels are also presented together with the total number of analyses and the number of years of the various time-series.
+Geometric concentrations of sPCB (mg/g lipid weight) in various matrices and sites during the time period 1980-2005 and the estimated mean concentration for the last year.
+The age intervals for fish are also presented together with the total number of analyses and the number of years of the various time-series.

-Sampling, sample preparation, storage in specimen bank and evaluation of results are carried out by the Contaminant Research Group at the Swedish Museum of Natural History, Stockholm.
+Sampling, sample preparation, storage in specimen bank and evaluation of results are carried out by the Department of Contaminant Research at the Swedish Museum of Natural History, Stockholm.
 Chemical Analysis is carried out at Institute of Applied Environmental Research at Stockholm University.

 Geographical coverage: see data table and map.

 Methodology and frequency of data collection, see Bignert et al, 2007